Scripps Institute of Oceanography in La Jolla Opens ‘Unprecedented’ Ocean Simulator Facility

 The Scripps Institution of Oceanography at UC San Diego hopes that SOARS can help researchers look at a number of ocean-related topics, including ocean chemistry, physics, waves, atmospheric changes, and chemical exchanges.

 “It is a unique facility,” said Pradeep Khosla, UCSD Chancellor.
-“The goal of this facility is to bring the ocean into the building, so this facility will take actual seawater, creating waves and understanding ocean atmospheric interaction by instrumenting it very completely and asking questions.”
+“The goal of this facility is to bring the ocean into the building, so this facility will take actual seawater, creating waves and understanding ocean atmospheric interaction as well as atmospheric rivers by instrumenting it very completely and asking questions.”

 The SOARS system works by drawing in ocean water from the Pacific and using sunlight captured to solar panels to replicate what occurs in the ocean.
 Researchers, for example, can generate winds up to 62 mph and even chill the air enough to create an environment that can allow sea ice to form.